Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ### the research has been cited by...

 - Yao et al. (2022).
 Self-support and loneliness among Chinese primary school students: a moderated mediation model. *Frontiers in Psychology*.
-  - Discussion: When a student receiving recognition, support, and encouragement at school and actively participating in campus activities, the student will generates a sense of belonging (Li et al., 2020).
+- *Frontiers in Psychology*
+  - SCI IF (2021): 4.232, SCI IF(5): 4.426
+  - SSCI-Q3: Psychology, Multidisciplinary, 35/148

 ---
 ### Yao et al. (2022)
+- Discussion: When a student receiving recognition, support, and encouragement at school and actively participating in campus activities, the student will generates a sense of belonging (Li et al., 2020).
 - Purpose of the citation
   - Doubtful.
 Didn't find relevant conclusions or statements